BlastHappy82/Inventory_Analytics_Suite/README.md

 ## Contributing

 We welcome contributions!
-Please see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.
+Please see our [Contributing Guidelines](.github/CONTRIBUTING.md).

+Please also review our [Code of Conduct](.github/CODE_OF_CONDUCT.md) before participating.

 ## License